lmmfs/earth/README.md

     # Startup
     Base.metadata.create_all(bind=engine)
 ```
-I decided on this given the scope of this project on having only one table on the database, the objective was to make easy as possible to setup, without touching directlly on the database container.
+I decided on this given the scope of this project on having only one table on the database, the objective was to make easy as possible to setup, without touching directly on the database container.
 The problem with this approach is if there are changes to model, like adding a new column to the table.
 The `create_all()` method will not pick up on the changes and we will need a database migration tool.

 #### get_db
-During the developement, it was needed to add `asynccontextmanager` because of fastapi lifespan, with that I learn about python context manager and found that it might be useful to use something similar when dealing with database requests.
+During the development, it was needed to add `asynccontextmanager` because of fastapi lifespan, with that I learn about python context manager and found that it might be useful to use something similar when dealing with database requests.
 So I added the method `get_db()` on the DB model
 ```code
 @contextmanager